 There are four major themes that we typically cover when we talk to practices about collecting from patients:

 There is a huge disconnect between what you and your patients actually understand.
 Working in a practice with patients, bills, and jargon every day, this stuff likely seems pretty straight forward.
 The truth is that 74% of patients are usually confused by their bill.
 Think about it.
-CPT and HCPC codes, in-network contractual adjustments, EOB statements, etc.-- there are a lot of technical components on a healthcare claim.
+CPT and HCPC codes, in-network contractual adjustments, Explanation of Benefits (EOB) statements, etc.-- there are a lot of technical components on a healthcare claim.

-Simply put, collecting from patients is very expensive.
+Simply put, collecting deductibles and other payments from patients is very expensive.
 If we think appealing to denials from insurance companies is high cost or takes a lot of time, think again.
 It’s actually four times more expensive to collect from patients than it is payers.
 The variation from patient to patient makes building out efficient processes challenging and costly.

 The complexity of collecting from patients leads to 1 in 5 insured patients being sent to a collections agency, bad debt, or write-offs.
 Consider that 20% of your patient population is being sent to collections--that’s a lot.
 In many cases, these aren’t all ill-will patients who don’t want to or can’t pay their bills.
 We hear a lot of feedback that, by the third statement, many patients still don’t actually know they have a balance.